ReemAljasser/Events-System/README.md

 ## Future Development Ideas:
 -	Send email reminders for notifications.
 -	Supports translation and application use in multiple languages.
+-	adding more accurate tracking of user interaction with events.

 -	👩‍🎓 Developed By:
 Reem Aljasser Computer Science Student